-Length: The maximum typical length overall is 70′ long in divided roads and 60′ on undivided roads and highways.
+- Length: The maximum typical length overall is 70′ long on divided roads and 60′ on undivided roads and highways.

-Width: You can figure up to 8′ 6″ on the major routes however some routes are restricted to only 8′.
-Be sure to check with the PA DOT is you aren’t going to always be on a major route.
+- Width: You can figure up to 8′ 6″ on the major routes however some routes are restricted to only 8′.
+Be sure to check with the PA DOT if you aren’t going to always be on a major route.

-Oversize and overweight trucking permits that are routinely issued by the PA DOT:
+Oversize and overweight trucking permits that are routinely issued by the Pennsylvania DOT:

-Height: 14′ 6″ is about the maximum for height.
+- Height: 14′ 6″ is about the maximum height.
 Anything that is over 16′ in height is considered a superload.